davfej/davfej.github.io/about.md

 <div style="text-align: center">I'm an iOS developer based in Szeged, Hungary focused on Swift development.
 I am a self-taught developer.
 After many years of practicing and learning how to code in my spare time, I finally landed my first job as a developer.

+When I'm not coding, you can find me reading books, watching moovies in the cinema or working out at the gym.

 </div>

 <div style="text-align: center">Visit my [LinkedIn](https://www.linkedin.com/in/dávid-fejes-b02316212/) profile for more details.</div>